LemesoftNostalgic/sprint-o-matic/README.md

 For the advanced users, there are more detailed options in the form of command-line options.
 These are not as well tested as the home screen.
+For using them, also the following python module needs to be installed:

+  * python -m pip install argparse

 These options are useful if you want to play with your own map: